sola-st/wasm-r3/notes/record-and-replay.md

 * Replay will have **NO** overhead.
 WebAssembly Binary remains untouched.
 Overall program will run faster since Hostcode will be reduced significantly
 => Reduce HostCode as much as possible so that most execution time in the replay comes from WebAssembly
 * This technique can not only be used for benchmark creation but also for debugging purposes
-* The host environment are the user interactions with a application as well as the platform (browser, virtual machine, hardware) the application runs on
+* The host environment are the user interactions with a application as well as the platform (browser, virtual machine, hardware, operating system) the application runs on
 * Host code is the javascript code that hosts the WebAssembly
 * Our implementation will change the host code arbitrarily
 * Other systems always need to record the interaction with the Host environment, we just need to record the interaction with the host code
+* Call to Hostcode can be seen as a syscall.
+Call from Hostcode to Wasm can be seen as an interupt

 ### Research Contributions
 * Replay a existing program with 0 overhead.
 (Only Wasm part)